-On January 13, 2018 the Indonesia Ministry of Health implemented Permenkes No. 62, 2017, Marketing Authorization of Medical Devices, IVD Devices and Household Goods.
-This is the first major overhaul of medical device regulations in seven year (replacing Permenkes No. 1190, 2010) with the intent to improve efficiency, harmonize with ASEAN MDD standards, and align with updates to Indonesian legal and import regulations.
+On January 13, 2018 the Indonesia Ministry of Health to the next step to harmonize with the ASEAN AMDD regulations, implementing Permenkes No. 62, 2017, Marketing Authorization of Medical Devices, IVD Devices and Household Goods.
+This is the first major overhaul of medical device regulations in seven years (replacing Permenkes No. 1190, 2010) with the intent to improve efficiency, harmonize with ASEAN MDD standards, and align with updates to Indonesian legal and import regulations.

 Important provisions include: